mfenerich/IoTSimulation/README.md

 The project uses **Kind** (Kubernetes in Docker) for local testing and deployment, with Kubernetes managing both the API and simulation services.

-Additionally, the integration of logging via app.log ensures the system is well-prepared for monitoring and debugging.

 ---

 ## Prerequisites